acnagy/gluten-free/biscuits.md

 1. Preheat the oven to 350 F
 1. Whisk together dry ingredients
 1. Mix in coconot oil, cut into flours until evenly distributed
-1. Make a well in the flour, add eggs, whisk together, and mix into the rest of the flour.
+1. Make a well in the flour, add eggs, whisk the eggs together.
+Stir the eggs into the rest of the flour.
 Add water, and stir into the flour until mostly combined
 1. Knead the dough into a loose ball
 1. Divide up dough into biscuits, spread out on a baking sheet
 1. Bake for 45 min, broil until browner (low broiler, around 2-3 min)